-We draw attention to Note 2 to the financial statements which explains that, following the transfer of all the Association's assets, liabilities and engagements to Accord Housing Association Limited on 1 April 2021, the Association ceased to be a legal entity and therefore the board do not consider the Group or Association to be a going concern.
+We draw attention to Note 2 to the financial statements which explains that the board intends to transfer of all the Association's assets, liabilities and engagements to Accord Housing Association Limited, at which point the Association will cease to be a legal entity, and therefore the board do not consider the Association to be a going concern.
 Accordingly the financial statements have been prepared on a basis other than that of going concern as described in Note 2.
 Our opinion is not modified in this respect of this matter.